wssimms/wssimms-minimach/README.md

 3    	      SWAP 		Exchanges the contents of A and C

-4	      AND		The contents of A are replaced with the
+4	      AND  address	The contents of A are replaced with the
-	      			bitwise AND of A and C. The contents of C are replaced with the complement of the bitwise AND of A and C
+	      			bitwise AND of A and the byte loaded from the specified memory address.
+The contents
+				of C are replaced with the complement of the bitwise AND of A and C

-5	      OR		The contents of A are replaced with the
+5	      OR  address	The contents of A are replaced with the
-	      			bitwise OR of A and C. The contents of C are replaced with the complement of the bitwise OR of A and C
+	      			bitwise OR of A and the byte loaded from the specified memory address.
+The contents

-6	      EOR		The contents of A are replaced with the
-	      			bitwise EXCLUSIVE OR of A and C. The contents of C are replaced with the complement of the bitwise EXCLUSIVE OF of A and C
+				of C are replaced with the complement of the bitwise OR of A and C

+-6-	     -EOR-		-To be removed-

 7	      SHL		The contents of C and A are shifted left one
 	      			bit position.
 The high bit of A is shifted